 7-Step REMIX Process

 “A take away that will last a life time.
-How I wish I'd discovered this for my teams twenty years ago.”
+How I wish I'd discovered this for my team twenty years ago.”

 The 7-Step REMIX Process